sz2404/PUI2018_sz2404/HW10_sz2404/README.md

 ## Part 2 - Energy Consumption & PLUTO
 I followed the instructions from Dr.Bianco's notebook.

+### Extra Note:
+KDE diagonal could not load and during every trial, it killed the kernel.
+Therefore, histogram on diagonal was used.

 ### Extra Credit for Part 2:
 I only completed the EC2, plotting everything.
 In addition, I made an extra plot to investigate the 'energy efficiency' of building.